ArhanChaudhary/qter/media/paper/paper.typ

 Now that you understand what a Rubik's Cube is and the fundamental mechanics, we can explain the ideas of using it to perform computation.
 The most important thing for a computer to be able to do is represent numbers.
 Let's take a solved cube and call it "zero".

 The fundamental unit of computation in Qter is an _algorithm_, or a sequence of moves to apply to the cube.
-The fundamental unit of computation on a classical computer is addition, so let's see what happens when we apply the simplest algorithm, just turning the top face, and call it addition.
+The fundamental unit of computation on a classical computer is addition, so let's see what happens when we apply the simplest algorithm, just turning the top face, and call it addition by one.
 What does this buy us?

 #image("Light U States.png")